jtriley/StarCluster/docs/sphinx/quickstart.rst

 http://web.mit.edu/stardev/cluster/docs

-The docs explain the configuration file in detail, how to create/use EBS volumes with StarCluster, and how to use the Sun Grid Engine queueing system to submit jobs on the cluster.
+The docs explain the configuration file in detail, how to create/use EBS volumes with StarCluster, how to use the Sun Grid Engine queueing system to submit jobs on the cluster, using and creating plugins, and much more.